 Students who audit courses are charged 50% of the regular tuition.
-Senior Citizens, who are age 65 or older, may audit classes without paying tuition.
-In order for this tuition waiver to be granted, there must be a seat available, and the student must pay any applicable course fees and buy books.
+Senior citizens, who are age 65 or older, may audit classes without paying tuition.
+For this tuition waiver to be granted, there must be a seat available, and the student must pay any applicable course fees and buy books.